puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/conditional_statements.md

 To get a full list of facts available to facter, enter the command:

     facter -p | less

-Any of the facts you see listed here can be used within your Puppet code with the syntax `$::factname`.
-The double colons `::` indicate that the fact is defined in what's called *top scope*, that is, before any variables in your node definitions or classes are assigned.
-While you could technically use a fact without the `::`, you would risk having it mistakenly overridden by a locally defined variable with the same name.
-The `::` tells Puppet to look directly in the top scope instead of using the first variable it finds with a matching name.
-The Puppet style guide suggests using this syntax consistently to avoid naming collisions.
+You can reference any of the facts you see listed here with the same syntax you would use for a variable you had assigned within your manifest.
+There is one notable difference, however.
+Because facts for a node are available in any manifest compiled for that node, they exist somewhere called *top scope*.
+This means that though a fact can be accessed anywhere, it can also be overwritten by any variable of the same name in a lower scope (e.g. in node or class scope).
+To avoid potential collisions, it's best to explicitly scope references to facts.
+You specify top scope by prepending your factname with double colons `::` (pronounced "scope scope").
+So a fact in your manifest should look like this:
+`$::factname`.

 ## Conditions